madalynbartman/projects/notes/elk.md

 Distributing data across shards allows us to search shards in parallel which makes the search quicker Can store copies (aka replica shards) of original shards (aka primary  shards) to increase fault tolerance (back ups) and improve performance of shards cause they can be searched too (like a read replica in a sense)

+Installation:
+Self managed
+Cloud services (SaaS & serverless) 30 day free trial Orchestration services (intermediate solution b/t self managed and serverless in terms of complexity) They are: Elastic Cloud Enterprise or Elastic Cloud on Kubernetes
+Orchestration services allow you to centrally manage multiple deployments on your infrastructure